supermarine1377/supermarine1377.github.io/en.md

 Apr.2020-Mar.2022

 - Built a B2C new system to enable customers and retail shop clerks to talk with each other via ZOOM in their web browsers.
-- Build a B2C new system to offer live-steaming or recorded videos of beautiful view from train window to consumers.
+- Build a B2C new system to offer live-steaming or recorded videos of beautiful view from a train window to consumers.

 Key achievement: